dont-touch-my-mushroom/zurichimproshows/README.md

 # TO-DOs

-- [ ] website and Instagram links.
-Not good in mobile
 - [ ] Instagram link in form: make sure it's clear
 - [ ] explanation about mixer shows
 - [ ] make sure the description can be rendered as markdown